SannMyatMin/PHP-Google_Authentication/README.md

 # PHP-Google Authentiation

 Way to set up google authentication on projet with PHP.

-User can use personal google account for services.
+Can use personal google account for services.
 Code will capture user credentials such as profile photo, name and mail.

 ## API Reference